-Let’s say that you just have a simple financial question like whether it’s in your best interest to purchase a home or rent a property.
-The wonderful thing about your wealth advisor is that they’re available for a one-on-one conversation about any non-financial questions that you have.
-Using a financial advisor might be more costly than using a traditional investment brokerage, but you’ll end up getting better service from your wealth manager in return.
+Let’s say that you have a simple financial question like whether it’s in your best interest to purchase a home or rent a property.
+The wonderful thing about your financial advisor is that they’re available for a one-on-one conversation about any non-financial questions that you have.
+Using a financial advisor might be more costly than using a traditional investment brokerage, but you’ll end up getting better client service from your financial manager in return.

-When is the best time to hire an investment firm?
+4. When is the best time to hire an investment firm/financial advisor?

-Some of the most popular questions that wealth managers receive are when is the best time to hire an investment firm and when is the best time to transition to a wealth management firm.
-Like many questions when it comes to managing finances, that choice really depends on where you are in life, and whether you enjoy handling your own finances and investments.
+Some of the most popular questions that top financial advisors receive are: When is the best time to hire an investment firm, and when is the best time to transition to a firm providing “wealth management near me”?
+Like many questions regarding managing finances, that choice really depends on where you are in life and whether you enjoy handling your own finances and investments.

 To understand how this works, click here to read our guide on the 5 critical shifts that contribute to a successful retirement.

 5. How do wealth management companies differ in investment management?